Access-A-Ride Accident Claims

 Access-A-Ride passengers face a range of injury risks that reflect both the specific nature of the service and the general hazards of commercial vehicle operation in New York City.

 Wheelchair ramp malfunctions, defective seat belts and shoulder harnesses, and door mechanism failures create hazards specific to the adaptive equipment AAR vehicles must maintain.
 Sudden stops, collisions, and driver error cause the same types of injury as any commercial vehicle accident.
-Pedestrians and occupants of other vehicles are also injured in collisions caused by AAR driver negligence, broadening the range of potential claimants beyond standard paratransit cases.
+Pedestrians and occupants of other vehicles are also injured in collisions caused by AAR driver negligence.
+This broadens the range of potential claimants beyond standard paratransit cases.

-Driver negligence frequently contributes to these incidents.
-Background check failures, inadequate training, and hiring drivers with fraudulently obtained commercial licenses reflect systemic contractor oversight failures that create liability beyond the individual driver.
+Driver negligence often contributes to these incidents.
+Background check failures, inadequate training, and insufficient contractor oversight reflect systemic problems that can create liability beyond the individual driver.

 Legal Responsibility